asd-xiv/state-list/README.md

 )
 ```

-Use the list's selector helpers to access it's data.
+Use the list's selector helpers to access the data.

 ```js
 // todos.container.jsx